nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 Before registering the patient record on the local system, the provider SHALL retrieve the patient's demographic record from PDS using NHS number, and then:

-- **Verify the patient's NHS number according to the following rules**:
+- **Verify the patient's NHS number according to the rules below, either by performing a Cross Check Query or implementing the logic locally, as follows**:

   - The NHS number within the request is considered verified if:
     - The NHS number is found on PDS and the date of birth in the request exactly matches the date of birth held on PDS